valohai/docs/source/howto/setup/aws/faq.rst

        We highly recommend creating a dedicated environment for running a Valohai trial, as it's usually the fastest way to evaluate the platform.
    * - Can we access our existing databases and data warehouses?
      - Yes.
 Valohai will spin all workers inside your VPC in the defined subnets.
 You'll be able to access your data sources, as long as they are accessible from the workers.
-   * - We have a self-hosted Git-repository.
+   * - We have a self-hosted Git repository.
 How can we access it from Valohai?
      - app.valohai.com will need to be able to access your self-hosted Git-repository.
 You should whitelist the IP ``34.248.245.191``

        If whitelisting is not possible, we suggest looking into the self-hosted option of Valohai.